langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 ## JSON Schema
-Some LLM providers (e.g., OpenAI and Google Gemini) allow specifying [JSON schema](https://json-schema.org/overview/what-is-jsonschema) for the desired output.
+Some LLM providers (e.g., OpenAI, Google AI Gemini, and Ollama) allow specifying [JSON schema](https://json-schema.org/overview/what-is-jsonschema) for the desired output.
 You can view all supported LLM providers [here](/integrations/language-models) in the "JSON Schema" column.